-We have decades of experience representing clients who have injured their knees in a variety of different circumstances.
+We have decades of experience representing clients who have injured one or both knees by tripping on a pavement, in a work accident or at a sporting event.

 Knee injuries commonly arise from sporting accidents, but also from slips, trips and falls.